H\"older curves with exotic tangent spaces: Tangents of carpets at typical points

-In the following lemma, we show that the parts of the sets $X_N$ inside of some unit square containing the origin become close to translates of $K^{n,k}$ in terms of Hausdorff distance. \begin{lemma} For each $N\in\N$, the Hausdorff distance
+In the following lemma, we show that the parts of the sets $X_N$ inside of some unit square containing the origin approximate translates of $K^{n,k}$ in terms of Hausdorff distance. \begin{lemma} For each $N\in\N$, the Hausdorff distance